codefinite-vri/Altruistica-By-Pentagon-Aspireathon/README.md

 5. In a separate terminal, type `node server.js` to get the server running.

 ## Project By:
-Vritika Naik, Kabir Kararia, Rahul Nair, Erina Karati, Jyoti Gupta
+Vritika Naik, Kabir Kararia,, Jyoti Gupta,  Erina Karati, Rahul Nair